Generalized Separation of Collections of Sets: Introduction

 The proof of the extremal principle is applicable with minor changes to more general deformations of the original sets than linear translations.
 This observation allowed Mordukhovich et al. \cite{MorTreZhu03} (see also \cite{BorZhu05,Mor06.2}) to present a more flexible extended version of the extremal principle with the definition of extremality using deformations of the sets by set-valued mappings.
 This extension has proved useful when studying various multiobjective problems \cite{MorTreZhu03, ZheNg06,LiNgZhe07,Bao14.2}.

 As noted above, the core of the proof of the extremal principle in \cite{KruMor80,MorSha96,MorTreZhu03} (as well as in numerous subsequent versions) consists of deriving dual necessary conditions for non-intersection of a certain collection of closed sets.
-It was observed by Zheng \& Ng in \cite{ZheNg05.2} that such conditions can be of interest on their own as powerful tools for proving various `extremal' results.
+It was observed by Zheng \& Ng in \cite{ZheNg05.2} that such conditions can be of interest on their own as powerful tools for proving various `extremal' results (see, e.g., the \emph{sequential extremal principle} in \cite{CuoKru}).
 They formulated the core of the proof of the extremal principle as two abstract non-inter\-section lemmas and demonstrated their other applications in optimization.
 This fruitful idea has been further refined in the \emph{unified separation theorem} in \cite{ZheNg11}.
 The next theorem basically combines the statements of \cite[Theorems~3.1 and 3.4]{ZheNg11}.
 Note that, unlike Theorem~\ref{EP}, the number $\eps$ in the next theorem is fixed.

 \begin{theorem} Let $\Omega_1,\ldots,\Omega_n$ be closed subsets of a Banach space ${(X,\|\cdot\|)}$, $\omega_i\in\Omega_i$ $(i=1,\ldots,n)$, $\eps>0$ and $\de>0$.
 Suppose that $\bigcap_{i=1}^n\Omega_i=\emptyset$ and